onaio/gisida-react/src/lib/components/Login/README.md

 ## Basic Authentication (Not recommended)

+Caution: basic authentication is not a secure method of protecting sensitive data, it should only be used to grant basic access to view sites which do not include sensitive information

 Update your client project with the following changes:

 In `site-config.json` file, add the `password` property with a value for